moondance-labs/tanssi-docs/node-operators/block-producers/run-a-block-producer/block-producer-docker.md

 To spin up your node, you must run the Docker image with the `docker run` command.

+Note that the command contains three sections, divided by `-- \`:

+- **Tanssi protocol section** - it contains the flags to run the Tanssi node
+- **Block producer section** - it contains the flags to run the block producer node.
+It is abstract enough to be dynamically adapted in runtime to the specific chain the node will serve
+- **Relay chain section** - contains the flag to run the relay chain node

 ```bash
 docker run --network="host" -v "/var/lib/dancebox:/data" \
 moondancelabs/parachain-dancebox \